Want a quality ad copy? One click, that’s all it demands.

 How can we not include the genius of The Economist among our ad copy examples?

 The Economist’s ads capture the publication’s essence through minimalistic yet powerful ad copy that engages the intellect of its readership.
-The Economist’s ad copy doesn’t just sell a newspaper; it sells a mindset and does so flawlessly.
+The Economist’s advertising copy doesn’t just sell a newspaper; it sells a mindset and does so flawlessly.

 “Siri’s listening.
 Say something intelligent.”
 This is not just an ad; it’s a challenge to the reader, an invitation into a conversation of substance.
 They’re announcing that readers of The Economist only care for such dialogue of intelligence and insight.
 And that’s what they offer!